rajneesh069/DSA/README.md

 - The more intuitive approach is recursion in this algorithm.
 - The methods (Pre-order, In-Order and Post-order) have been described [above](#traversal-methods-in-depth-first-search).
+- It goes into the depth of one child and goes until it can't go further and then revert back.

 Some Tid-bits regarding those methods:-